-It might be possible if it was just a simple picture book, but there are books with hundreds of pages.
-So, it’s impossible to read it in a minute.
+It might be possible if it was just a simple picture book, but there were books with hundreds of pages.
+So, it should be impossible to read it in a minute.

-I casually picked up a book on the bookshelf… It was a book about a hero with a title “Hero Solon and the Devil Dragon” and opened the 122nd page.
+I casually picked up a book on the bookshelf… It was a book about a hero with the title “Hero Solon and the Devil Dragon” and opened on the 122nd page.

 “<Hero Solon and the Devil Dragon> Chapter 3, Second Paragraph.
-What Solon said to the small devil who was begging for its life? “
+What did Solon say to the small devil who was begging for life? “

-” ‘An emissary of pure justice will also listen to the devil who was begging for it’s life.
+“ ‘An emissary of pure justice will also listen to the devil’s begging for life.
 But I am neither an emissary of justice nor a pure good man.
-There is no ear to lend to the devil who has attacked, killed, and ate people.
-As a mere warrior, the only thing I can give you is to help you die faster.”–The lines written on page 122, from lines 7 to 9. “
+There is no ear to lend to the devil who has attacked, killed, and eaten people.
+As a mere warrior, the only thing I can give you is to help you die faster.”–The lines were written on page 122, from lines 7 to 9. “

 There was no mistake at all in his word.